maintd/HCPBridgeMqtt_tynet/docs/ESPhome_getting_started.md

 Sadly this software that was developed over the past years got some minor inconveniences that are not simple to fix.
 If you are one of the few people that have an issue with th software or just wan't to use ESPHome instead you can follow this guide

-ESPHome uses a native Home Assistant API instead of MQTT and is simple to setup, we also porivde configuration files for our boards.
+ESPHome uses a native Home Assistant API instead of MQTT and is simple to setup, we also porivde configuration files as well as ready to flash bin files for our boards.

 ## Setup ESPHome in Home Assistant